 On your mark, get set, grill!

-After a few months of freezing, sub-zero temperatures, biting winds, and way too much snow and ice, the wondrously warm weather the past few days have folks thinking "outdoors."
+After too many months of freezing, sub-zero temperatures, biting winds, and snow and ice, the wondrously warm weather the past few days have folks thinking "outdoors."

 With the arrival of the "outdoor" season comes the outdoor cooking season (although some of us fire up the grill throughout winter) and health experts advise outdoor chefs to keep food safety in mind every time out.